hturnbull93/makers_notes/skills_workshops/TDD_process.md

 **Learning Objectives**

 - [X] Explain why we do TDD
-- [x] Describe/diagram TDD as a set of steps
+- [X] Describe/diagram TDD as a set of steps
-- [x] Apply TDD following the diagram
+- [X] Apply TDD following the diagram

 **Achievement Plan**

-- [ ] Follow the TDD process to create a dice app
+- [X] Follow the TDD process to create a dice app
-- [ ] Create a specification from User stories
+- [X] Create a specification from User stories
 - [x] Practice writing TDD tests in `rspec`

 **Evidence**

-I have worked on creating an TDD driven [dice app](https://github.com/hturnbull93/dice-app)
+I have worked on creating an TDD'd [dice app](https://github.com/hturnbull93/dice-app)

 ## Notes